kurtharriger/spring-osgi/readme-building.txt

 1. Spring DM BUILDING REQUIREMENT

 Spring DM 1.x requires at least JDK 1.4 and Maven 2 for building.
+Currently, Maven 2.0.8 is used for building the framework.

 1. BUILDING Spring DM